sindre430/tdt4237-public/README.md

 In the process of patching the web application, it may be useful to run it locally on your own computer.
 Below is a set of working instructions for deploying and running the web application on a Windows machine.
-The setup will likely be similar with Mac OS X.
+It has been tested on a fresh install of Windows 10 on a VM.
+The setup will likely be similar with Mac OS X, but I don't have a ready made procedure for deploying on Mac.

 1. Download php7.0.x, the thread safe version, from http://windows.php.net/download#php-7.0
 2. Extract the downloaded archive to <your_php_directory>
 3. Open PowerShell, and type

-                setx path "%path%;<your_php_directory>
+                setx path "%path%;<your_php_directory>"

 Restart PowerShell.